 Miami Beach is the centerpiece attraction and the Golden stretch of sand runs from North to South along the entire Miami Beach Peninsular.
 Beach life is the order of the day in Miami, and lounging around on the golden Miles is first and foremost in most people’s minds.
 While the main Miami Beach is a thing of Glory, there are other beaches too, such as

-But if EDM And Superclubs are not your thing, there is a whole host of alternative options for enjoining the evening, From Decadent Latin bars such as the Mango Tropical Cafe or just sit back in one of the hundreds of bars and lounges and just enjoy the night air and evening Buzz.
+But if EDM And Superclubs are not your things, there is a whole host of alternative options for enjoining the evening, From Decadent Latin bars such as the Mango Tropical Cafe or just sit back in one of the hundreds of bars and lounges and just enjoy the night air and evening Buzz.

 Miami was built on Immigration and thousands of Cubans flocked to the American shores as either economic refugees or in Exile from the Communist government.
 The enclave of Little Havana was where most of them made their home.

 Now the area is less Cuban that it used to be as people from all over Latin America have found a home here but it still has a fantastic Cuban Flavour.
 The Main Street, Calle Ocho, is still a living Museum to Cuban Life.
 Coffee Shops Fruit stand, Street food, and Cigar vendors along with old-timers playing dominos in Maximo Park.
 It’s a real expression of what Miami is all about.
 You can’t really say you have been to Miami without visiting Little Havana.